ArghyaChatterjee/image-inspector/README.md

 # image-inspector
 This repository is about inspecting images and their instrinsics and extrinsics.

-The number of values in `left_camera_info.d` depends on the distortion model being used.
-Here's a breakdown:

----

 ### **Distortion Models**
 1. **Plumb Bob (Standard Radial-Tangential)**
    - Commonly used in most camera calibration tools (e.g., OpenCV).